 BetRivers Ohio for NFL betting

-BetRivers has gone a little more local with its NFL partnerships in the past, becoming the Official Sportsbook Partner of the Chicago Bears.
-That could mean a partnership with the Cincinnati Bengals, Cleveland Browns, or both in the offing
+BetRivers has gone a little more local with its NFL partnerships in the past, becoming the official sportsbook partner of the Chicago Bears.

 NFL odds at BetRivers include standard futures and spread, moneyline, and totals for every game.
 Plus you’ll find more betting markets listed under its Same Game Parlay, Most Popular, Game Combos, and Game tabs for every NFL game.
 Popular alternative NFL bets at BetRivers include: